Mecklenburg County Traffic Lawyer

 It is important to remember that paying a fine constitutes an admission of guilt.
 While the driver may forget the incident after paying a fine, the government will not.
 Having a guilty plea on record can make a driver look like a habitual offender if the driver is stopped again.

 In addition, insurance companies will not soon forget traffic citations either.
 Offenses such as speeding could cause insurance rates to increase for years.
-An experienced Mecklenburg County traffic lawyer could evaluate a situation to determine whether it makes sense to fight charges rather than pay a fine.
+An experienced Mecklenburg County lawyer could evaluate a situation to determine whether it makes sense to fight charges rather than pay a fine for a traffic offense.

 Common Traffic Offenses in Mecklenburg County